 China, East Asia, Canada

 GEOG 426: Geographies of Development

-- S. Scott, Zhenzhong Si, Theresa Schumilas and Aijuan Chen. (accepted) "Contradictions in China’s Path to Zero Food Safety Risk: State- and civil society-driven developments in the ecological agriculture sector."
+- S. Scott, Zhenzhong Si, Theresa Schumilas, and Aijuan Chen.
+2014.
+“Contradictions in state- and civil society-driven developments in China’s ecological agriculture sector.”
 Food Policy.

 - Peter Andrée, Dayna Chapman, Louisa Hawkins, Cathleen Kneen, Wanda Martin, Christina Muehlberger, Connie Nelson, Katherine Pigott, Wajma Qaderi-Attayi, Steffanie Scott, Mirella Stroink.
 2014.
 “Building Effective Relationships for Community-Engaged Scholarship for Food Systems Change.”
 Canadian Food Studies.